+This study also enquired about participants' motives for joining a singing group and in doing so revealed various psychological needs.
+Interestingly, only two of the six participants described wanting to sing specifically as a motive for joining the group.
+On examination of the related themes, the participants' needs seemed consistent with the basic human psychological needs described by Deci and Ryan's Self-Determination Theory (1985).
+In line with this theory, participants in this research mostly displayed intrinsic motivations for joining the singing group: that is engaging in the activity for reasons of satisfaction in itself as well as for the personal developmental and growth-enhancing properties it affords.
+O' Connell and Cuthbertson (2009) also claim people join groups to meet self-actualisation goals.
+Autonomy.
 This theme revealed that many participants' motives for joining the group were born from a desire to gain back some control over how they spent their time.
 Many participants reported a lack of time for themselves and a desire to do something outside of their work and family constraints, therefore, the singing group was a way to get back to the self.
 Numerous studies have revealed that women spend less time on leisure than men and more time on housework and childcare compared to men (Bittman & Wajcman, 2000; Shaw, 1994; Wallace & Young, 2010).
-Kamila's account summarised a sentiment expressed by most participants: "I wanted to do something that didn't involve my job or my family, that was the reason.
-I wanted to do something for myself".
-Pursuing goals out of autonomous motives is positively associated with happiness and self-realization (Miquelon & Vallerand, 2006).
-Shaw (1994) investigated women's leisure and constraints and supported the concept that positive outcomes from activity engagement is in part dependant on the perceived degree of choice or self-determination.
+Kamila's account summarised a sentiment expressed by most participants: 'I wanted to do something that didn't involve my job or my family, that was the reason.
+I wanted to do something for myself'.
+Pursuing goals out of autonomous motives is positively associated with happiness and self-realisation (Miquelon & Vallerand, 2006).
+Shaw (1994) investigated women's leisure and constraints and supported the concept that positive outcomes from activity engagement are in part dependant on the perceived degree of choice or selfdetermination.
 Paula, like other participants, referred to making a self-determined decision to make time for herself: